-

-CauseCOVID-19The SARS-CoV-2 virus can cause severe acute respiratory disease.SyndromesThis may be in contrast to other coronaviruses known to cause mild seasonal colds in 2019, and raises the question of why one coronavirus has a more serious iMPAct on humans than another.
+CauseCOVID-19The SARS-CoV-2 virus can cause severe acute respiratory disease.SyndromesThis may be in contrast to other coronaviruses known to cause mild seasonal colds in 2019, and raises the question of why one coronavirus has a more serious ict on humans than another.
 Recently, an article was published in an international journal.NatureIn the previous research report entitled "TMPRSS2 is a functional receptor for human coronavirus HKU1"Scientists from institutions such as the Pasteur Institute have provided part of the answer and identified the pathway through which the seasonal coronavirus HKU1 enters human cells.

 The receptor bound by HKU1 is different from that of SARS-CoV-2, which may partly explain the difference in severity between the two coronaviruses.
 Receptor energy can be used as a useful method to clarify the transmission and pathological characteristics of coronavirus, which can be used as part of virus evolution monitoring.
 At present, there are seven known coronaviruses that can infect humans, of which four are generally considered to be mild pathogenicity, including HKU1, 229E, NL63 and OC43, and the other three have strong pathogenicity, including SARS-CoV-1, Mers-CoV and SARS-CoV-2.
 As early as 2005, researchers first isolated HKU1 from an elderly person from Hong Kong with severe pneumonia.
 Like SARS-CoV-2, HKU1 mainly infects the upper respiratory tract cells of the body.
 However, it rarely infects the bronchi and alveoli of the lungs.
 HKU1 virus can cause colds and other mild respiratory symptoms.
 At the same time, patients may have complications, including severeRespiratory tract infection, especially in young children, the elderly andImmunityIt is estimated that 70 per cent of children in dysfunctional individuals will be infected before the age of 6, and 75 per cent of the world's population has been exposed to HKU1, perhaps on a par with other seasonal human coronaviruses.